-Welcome to LoadRunner Analysis, the tool for gathering and presenting load test data.
+Welcome to Analysis, the LoadRunner Professional tool for gathering and presenting load test data.
 When you execute a load test scenario, Vusers generate result data as they perform their transactions.

-The Analysis tool provides graphs and reports enabling you to view and understand the data, and analyze system performance after a test run.
+Analysis provides graphs and reports enabling you to view and understand the data, and analyze system performance after a test run.

 You can open Analysis as an independent application or directly from Controller.
 To open Analysis as an independent application, choose one of the following:

-- From the Windows Start menu, go to Micro Focus > LoadRunner > Analysis
+- From Windows Start menu > Micro Focus > Analysis

 - The Analysis shortcut on the desktop